We Buy Vincent Bach Instruments at High Prices

 Same-day cash or bank transfer

-In addition to in-store pickup, you can receive your order via home delivery using our shipping service or through our on-site pickup service where we come directly to your home.
+In addition to in-store pickup, we offer pickup via our delivery service or an on-site pickup where we come directly to your home.

-We will display and sell products in-store, on our website, and on e-commerce sites (Digimart, J-Guitar, Reverb).
-Sales without in-store display are also possible.
+We will display and sell the item in-store, on our website, and on e-commerce sites (Digimart, J-Guitar, Reverb).
+It is also possible to sell the item without displaying it in-store.

 Wind Instrument Column

-When you buy a used wind instrument, doesn't it feel awkward to play because it's been shaped by the previous owner's habits???
+When buying a used wind instrument, isn’t it hard to play because it’s been shaped by the previous owner’s playing style?

-▶︎Used wind instruments are tricky to play because they have quirks?!
+▶︎ Are used wind instruments hard to play because they have a "personality"?

-The first installment will showcase the Varitone electric saxophone system by H.&A. Selmer Inc. (commonly known as American Selmer), which debuted in 1965!!
+For our first installment, we’ll give you an in-depth look at the “Varitone” electric saxophone system, manufactured by H.&A. Selmer Inc. (commonly known as “Ame-Sel”) and released in 1965!!

-Corno da caccia, cimbasso.
-Basset horn, oboe d'amore, contrabass flute, and so on.
+Corno da caccia, cimbasso, basset horn, oboe musette, contrabass flute, and more.

-When we ask customers about their daily care routines, fewer than half are doing it correctly.
-In fact, far more people than expected were using incorrect methods based on their own assumptions, which is why we urgently created this page.
+When we ask customers about their daily maintenance routines, fewer than half are doing it correctly.
+In fact, far more people than we expected were using incorrect, self-taught methods, so we’ve launched this page on short notice.

-What kind of adjustments have been made to the instrument you are purchasing?
+What kind of adjustments are made to the instruments you purchase?